mirajul/Rosalind/README.md

 The data and output directories hold text files containing the data for each problem supplied by Rosalind, and the associated output from my solutions.

-Data and output from the smaller problem areas (Armory, Python, and Textbook) are stored in subfolders.
+Data and output from the smaller problem areas (Armory, Algorithmic, Python, and Textbook) are stored in subfolders.

-Some early problems do not have output files, as the solutions are very short and easy to copy.